unimelb/unimelb-design-system/pages/articles/designers-start.slim.md

   ol.steps
     li
       h2 Research
-      p Find out user needs by doing research and get to know the audience you are talking to li
+      p Find out user needs by doing research and get to know the audience you are talking to. li
       h2 Get content
-      p Gather as much real content as possible before you start layouting and designing the pages li
+      p Gather as much real content as possible before you start laying out pages. li
       h2 Structure
-      p Structure your content in a linear and — for your audience — useful way li
+      p Structure your content in a linear and useful way. li
       h2 Layout your page
       p